substratusai/runbooks/docs/proposals/operator-managed-infra.md

 # Operator Managed Infra and multi namespace
-Design doc: Not a feature yet
+Design doc: Not a feature yet, actual implementation will be different.

 Instead of managing all the infrastructure through terraform, the operator itself should be responsible for managing the Workload Identity